-If the administrator has an annual audit of its control environment (i.e. under an AAF 01/06, or AAF 02/07 audit) the Trustees should ask for a copy of the final report to satisfy themselves that the control environment has been subject to an independent review and the results of the audit are satisfactory.
-While such an audit is not mandatory, it does evidence that the provider has a documented control environment which is consistently applied and which is subject to independent audit.
+If the administrator has an annual audit of its control environment (i.e. under an AAF 01/06, or AAF 02/07 audit) the trustees should ask for a copy of the final report to satisfy themselves the control environment has been subject to an independent review and the results of the audit are satisfactory.
+While such an audit isn't mandatory, it does evidence the provider has a documented control environment which is consistently applied and subject to independent audit.

-Having an independent audit of the operational control environment is good practice and provides the Trustees with some assurance over the operational capabilities of its administrator.
+Having an independent audit of the operational control environment is good practice and provides the trustees with some assurance over the operational capabilities of its administrator.

-Where no such independent report is available, the Trustees should make enquiries of their administrator to satisfy themselves a documented control process is in operation which governs the key facets of administration, it is subject to an annual review at a senior level within the administration organisation and the Trustees are kept informed of the outcomes of any reviews or changes to the operational control framework.
+Where no such independent report is available, the trustees should make enquiries of their administrator to satisfy themselves a documented control process is in operation which governs the key facets of administration.
+It's subject to an annual review at a senior level within the administration organisation and the trustees are kept informed of the outcomes of any reviews or changes to the operational control framework.
 Further details of the areas which should be covered by the control assurance programme can be found in Standard 3.4 on the PASA website, www.pasa-uk.com.